curvenote/action-deploy/README.md

         CURVENOTE_TOKEN: ${{ secrets.CURVENOTE_TOKEN }}
 ```

-This requires your curvenote API token to be saved in your GitHub secrets under `CURVENOTE_TOKEN`.
-See [Authorization](https://docs.curvenote.com/cli/authorization) for how to generate a valid API token.
+This requires your Curvenote API token to be saved in your GitHub secrets under `CURVENOTE_TOKEN`.
+See [Authorization](https://docs.curvenote.com/cli/authorization) for how to generate an API token.

 ### Options